FlutterFlow/flutterflow-documentation/docs/ff-concepts/animations/animations.md

 ---
 title: Animations
 sidebar_position: 1
+description: Learn the basics of animations in FlutterFlow.
 ---

 Enhancing your app with animations significantly improves the user experience, making it more engaging and intuitive.
 In FlutterFlow, you have several options to add animations to your app: